 Why switch web hosts?
 Some people do it because they’ve found a better deal, want a different type of hosting, or have multiple sites hosted by different companies that they want to consolidate with one hosting service.

-And I wanted to see the process firsthand.
+And I wanted to experience the site transfer process firsthand.
 (Disclaimer: Although HostGator pays me to blog, they didn’t pay for my new hosting plan.)

-I knew that switching domains from one host to another was going to be a multi-step process, because there are safeguards to keep rogue domain poachers from simply moving unsuspecting people’s sites away from their hosts.
-To get ready, I ran through HostGator’s pre-domain-transfer checklist.
+I knew that migrating from one host to another was going to be a multistep process, because there are safeguards to keep rogue domain poachers from simply moving unsuspecting people’s sites away from their hosts.
+To get ready, I bought my new hosting plan and then ran through HostGator’s pre-domain-transfer checklist.

 My domain was